 Battery Life & Charging Times

 The Ascent battery life is actually very impressive and one of the best for portable vaporizers.
-It uses two non-removable lithium-Ion batteries.
-The manufacturer states the unit gets 3 hours of continuous but after testing I’ve found this be more around the 60-90 minute range which is still fantastic.
-Downside being is the Ascent can take upwards of 5 hours to fully recharge but this unit can be used while charging and Davinci does offer a car charger.
+It uses two non-removable lithium-ion batteries.
+The manufacturer states the unit gets 3 hours of continuous but after testing I’ve found this to be more around the 60-90 minute range which is still fantastic.
+The downside being is the Ascent can take upwards of 5 hours to fully recharge but this unit can be used while charging and Davinci does offer a car charger.

-The Ascent comes with some pretty great accessories to include 2 glass mouthpieces, 2 glass internal components, 2 glass oil jars, carrying case, cleaning tool/poker and your standard wall charger.
+The Ascent comes with some pretty great accessories to include 2 glass mouthpieces, 2 glass internal components, 2 glass oil jars, a carrying case, cleaning tool/poker, and your standard wall charger.
 You basically get a back-up of every piece which is nice for the oops moments.